Log in to your "My Kirchentag" account now!

 Kirchentag offers a plethora of experiences for thousands of attendees, immersing them in the life of the host city.
 From performances by emerging artists to appearances by prominent figures in politics, science, art, and business, there's something for everyone.
 Attendees can start their day with a Techno-mass, followed by meditation, and later enjoy classical and rock concerts, along with panel discussions featuring leading politicians.
 Amidst it all, there's ample time to relax and rejuvenate in the city's green spaces.

-As a grassroots movement, Kirchentag is shaped by its participants, who contribute ideas for various program components.
+As a grassroots movement, Kirchentag is shaped by its participants, who contribute ideas for various programme components.
 Whether it's setting up a stall in the market of opportunities or showcasing talents in instrumental, vocal, or theatrical performances, attendees play an active role in shaping the event.
 This inclusivity ensures that each Kirchentag becomes a celebration for all, regardless of nationality or religious affiliation, despite its official Protestant designation.

 Originating in 1949 alongside the establishment of the German Federal Republic, Kirchentag was founded as a movement by Reinold von Thadden-Trieglaff and his associates in Hanover.
 Emphasizing independence from the institutional Church and a commitment to Christian faith intertwined with societal responsibility, it emerged as an open forum advocating for democracy, human rights, ecumenism, and the fight against discrimination.